-Hydroelectric, Diesel and Solar Generation
+Hydroelectric, Solar Generation and Diesel

-Electricity Distribution and Transmission owns or operates 2 hydroelectric plants, 20 diesel-generating plants, and 11 solar sites with an aggregate nameplate capacity of 47-MW in Alberta, the Yukon and Northwest Territories.
+Electricity Distribution and Transmission owns or operates 2 hydroelectric plants, 12 solar sites, and 20 dieselgenerating plants with an aggregate nameplate capacity of 47-MW in Alberta, the Yukon and Northwest Territories.

 The hydroelectric assets include one facility in Whitehorse and one in Jasper that each generate 1.4-MW of hydroelectric power.
+The solar sites in Alberta include rooftop and ground mounted solar sites including the Fort Chipewyan Solar Project, the largest off-grid solar project in Canada, and Old Crow Solar project, the most northerly off-grid solar project.
 The diesel sites are spread throughout the Yukon, Northwest Territories and Alberta and serve remote communities that are not connected to the grid.
-The solar sites in Alberta include rooftop and ground mounted solar sites including the Fort Chipewyan Solar Project, the largest off-grid solar project in Canada.

-Old Crow Solar Development Project